 You can take a taxi (always use a taxi app to get one, or call), go with Uber if you have an account, or you can go by SITP bus.

 How can you find out which bus to take?
-Download the ‘TransMilenio y SITP’ app (search in your app store for that!) and when you get to the main screen, select ‘Buses SITP’:
+Download the ‘TransMilenio y SITP’ app (search in your app store for that!).

-Then in the top search box, type in ‘jardín botánico’, and it will give you a list of buses which go there (but you’ll need to select each one and see where the buses stop, so you can see which one stops near wherever you’re staying/living!)
+In the search box, type in ‘jardín botánico’ and it will give you a list of buses which go there (but you’ll need to select each one and see where the buses stop, so you can see which one stops near wherever you’re staying/living!)
 I can tell you that the 56B, 59B and z7 go to the botanical garden from Chapinero!

 Due to its wide-ranging topography, and its proximity to the equator, Colombia is host to many different climates, and these are reflected in the different sections of the gardens, demonstrating the vast variety and diversity of flora that can be found in this beautiful country.
-There are tours of the gardens in Spanish, and they say that you can book a tour in English if you give enough notice, but I tried to do this when my sister visited me as she doesn’t speak Spanish, and in spite of asking three weeks before, I wasn’t able to book a tour in English, as the person who does the English tours wasn’t going to be around.
+There are tours of the gardens in Spanish, and they say that you can book a tour in English if you give enough notice.
+However, I tried to do this when my sister visited me, and in spite of asking three weeks before, I wasn’t able to book a tour in English as the English-speaking guide wasn’t available.
 It might still be worth asking while you’re there though, just in case.
-I did a tour in Spanish and it was really interesting; the guide gives detailed explanations about the names, history, locations and uses of different plants (for example in medicines, cosmetic products etc).
+I did a tour in Spanish and it was really interesting.
+The guide gives detailed explanations about the names, history, locations and uses of different plants (for example in medicines, cosmetic products etc).
 I really enjoyed it!
 And you can always let me know if you need a translator to accompany you, I offer extremely reasonable rates 😉